Orlando Water Quality at a Glance

 Health Effects: Potential increased risk of bladder cancer and reproductive effects with long-term exposure to elevated levels

-Current Status: Haloacetic Acid levels up to 53.3 ppb (EPA limit: 60 ppb); Trihalomethane levels reported as high as 97 ppb in some areas, which can exceed the EPA Maximum Contaminant Level of 80 ppb
+Current Status: Haloacetic Acid levels up to 53.3 ppb (EPA limit: 60 ppb); Trihalomethane levels reported as high as 97 ppb in some areas, which exceeds the EPA Maximum Contaminant Level of 80 ppb.
+Some measurements show levels 544 times higher than Environmental Working Group health guidelines.

 Please read – our information